MalauD/MopRs/README.md

 -   MinIO instance running
 -   MongoDB database running
 -   Redis server running
+-   Meilisearch instance running

 ### Environment variables description

+You can store your environment variables in the `.env` file.
+Here is a quick overview of all env variables available:

 | Variable                                 | Description                                                              | Default                 |
 | ---------------------------------------- | ------------------------------------------------------------------------ | ----------------------- |